Language selection: DE | EN

 The correct recording and evaluation of the "Key Performance Indicators" (KPIs) plays a decisive role in this.
 Which of these factors are really "key", which ones can be dispensed with?

-With this course, managers and employees in the laboratory learn tools for more effective and efficient control of laboratory activities.
+With this conference, managers and employees in the laboratory learn tools for more effective and efficient control of laboratory activities.

 - LEAN in QC

 - Optimization of laboratory processes - practical examples

 - Cost-efficient design of a laboratory

 - New analysis methods for the optimization of processes in the laboratory

 - Reduced sampling and reduced scope of testing in the incoming goods inspection of active and auxiliary materials